funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 Once you complete sign-up, you land on a clean page with limited options, reducing cognitive overload.
 There’s a quick start guide as well as a sample project to see how the Basecampers use the product.

 Finally, the ability to integrate other products via “doors” allows you to create a portal that keeps all the assets, resources, and information easily accessible in one place.
-This is by far one of the best features offered by the product.

 #### What could be better?

-Inviting contributors to a project is overly complicated and confusing.
-The process isn’t streamlined very well and the design decisions are rather, mmm… interesting.
+Inviting contributors to a project is overly complicated and rather confusing.
+The process isn’t streamlined and the design decisions are rather, mmm… interesting?

-It’s evident that it’s an old product that has grown and contracted over the years, with clearly different designers working on different parts of the product as there’s not consistent use of design assets, which in turn decrease the learnability of the product and its unique patterns.
+It’s evident that it’s an old product that has grown over the years, with clearly different designers working on different parts of the product as there’s little consistency when using design assets.
+This negatively impacts the learnability of the product.

 It’s also not clear for a new user what the intent or function of different blocks are.
-For example, there seems to be no difference between a Message Board page and a Docs & Files page making it unclear when to use which.
+For example, there seems to be no difference between a *Message Board* page and a *Docs & Files* page making it unclear when to use which.
 The Schedule is also what I would rather call a Calendar, and the Card Table seems to be an add-on that isn’t integrated to the rest of the product.
 I would assume that a card and a to-do, for example, can be cross referenced, but it requires duplicate work to update the two features separately, making it rather inefficient.
-Plus, there’s an extra step to force a triage (I *really* wish we would stop using this term!
-We’re dealing with software, not people requiring urgent medical assistance) of all new cards which is counter intuitive and obsolete in most of my use cases, as I only write down what I want to intentionally remember.
+Plus, there’s an extra step to force a triage (I *really* wish we would stop using this term for software!
+We’re not dealing with people requiring urgent medical assistance!) of all new cards which is counter intuitive and inefficient.

 ### Get better (core learning loop)

-This is again a stronger area for Basecamp, as it is the only, or at least one of a handful, project management tool that includes customer chat and access to shared documents in one place.
+This is a strong part of the tool, as it is the only, or at least one of a handful, project management tool that includes customer chat and access to shared documents in one place.

 #### What works?